 Negotiate Rent with your Landlord

-With rent, if you want to save money you need to understand what leverage you have and if that aligns to what your landlord wants.
+With rent, if you want to save money you need to understand what leverage you have and if that aligns with what your landlord wants.

 As a result, landlords are struggling to charge the rates they used to, so even a quick email or phone call can reduce your rent by £50/month or stop them putting the price up.
 Even a £50 per month saving is £600 every year which is huge.